 - Summer School "Business Studies and Economics": 6 weeks, beginning of June

 - Language Summer School of the Language Center (FZHB): 4 weeks after the end of the lecture period of the summer semester

 - Summer Camp: 3 weeks in August

-The Summer Lab is an internationally unique offer that gives students, up to three months, the opportunity to experience everyday life in Germany.
+The Summer Lab is an internationally unique offer that gives students the opportunity to experience everyday life in Germany for up to three months.
 In the summer school, students work together with Bremen students.
-You will get to know the German culture and language in the Language Summer School, which takes into account your individual language level.
+They will get to know the German culture and language in the Language Summer School, which takes into account the students' individual language levels.
 They also gain hands-on experience at the Summer Camp, where they also work with local students to carry out projects for local companies.
 Further information about the Summer Lab can be found here.